JuanPabloDiaz/freeForGeeks/README.md

 - [Bigml](https://bigml.com/) — Hosted machine learning algorithms.
 Unlimited free tasks for development, limit of 16 MB data/task.
 - [Comet](https://www.comet.com/site/) - The MLOps platform for experiment tracking, model production management, model registry, and complete data lineage, covering your workflow from training to production.
 Free for individuals and academics.
 - [Efemarai](https://efemarai.com) - Testing and debugging platform for ML models and data.
 Visualize any computational graph.
 Free 30 debugging sessions per month for developers.
+- [Lightly](https://www.lightly.ai/) — Improve your machine-learning models by using the correct data.
+Use datasets of up to 1000 samples for free.
+- [Monkey learn](https://monkeylearn.com/) — Text analysis with machine learning, free 300 queries/month.
+- [Neptune](https://neptune.ai/) is a lightweight component that works with any MLOps stack.
+It helps you track, compare, monitor, and share your ML experiments and models with flexible Python.
+Log, store, display, organize, compare, and query all your MLOps metadata.
+Free for individuals: 1 member, 100 GB of metadata storage, 200h of monitoring/month
+- [Nyckel](https://www.nyckel.com) — Train, deploy, and invoke image and text ML models.
+Free training with up to 5,000 pieces of training data.
+1000 model invokes per month free.
+- [Preset Cloud](https://preset.io/) is a `hosted Apache Superset` service.
+Forever free for teams of up to 5 users, featuring unlimited dashboards and charts, a no-code chart builder, and a collaborative SQL editor.
+- [PromptLeo](https://promptleo.com/) - Prompt engineering platform for creators and developers.
+It offers a prompt engineering library, forms, and API.
+The free plan provides one prompt formation, one prompt API endpoint, and 30 generations per month.
+- [PromptLoop](https://www.promptloop.com/) - Use AI and large language models like GPT-3 with a simple spreadsheet formula to transform, comprehend, and analyze text in Google Sheets.
+The first 2,000 credits are free each month.
+- [Supportivekoala](https://supportivekoala.com/) — Allows you to autogenerate images by your input via templates.
+The free plan allows you to create up to 100 images per week.
+- [Roboflow](https://roboflow.com) - create and deploy a custom computer vision model with no prior machine learning experience required.
+The free tier includes up to 1,000 free source images.
+- [ROBOHASH](https://robohash.org/) - Web service to generate unique and cool images from any text.

 ## GUI toolkits